-Metropolitan Commuter Transportation Mobility Tax (MCTMT) The MCTMT is a new tax imposed on certain employers and self-employed individuals (including partners in partnerships, members of limited liability partnerships (LLPs) and members of limited liability companies (LLCs) that are treated as partnerships) engaging in business within the metropolitan commuter transportation district.
-This tax applies to employers beginning on or after March 1, 2009, and self-employed individuals for tax years beginning on or after January 1, 2009.
+Metropolitan Commuter Transportation Mobility Tax (MCTMT) The MCTMT applies to certain employers.
+It also applies to individuals (including partners in partnerships, and partners and members of limited liability partnerships (LLPs) and limited liability companies (LLCs) that are treated as partnerships for federal income tax purposes) who have net earnings from self-employment and who are engaging in business within the metropolitan commuter transportation district (MCTD).